patrycja-io/patrycja-io/README.md

 I'm a fullstack developer and tech influencer 👾 who changed her career from being a music journalist 🎶 .
-I am passionate about Javascript and React at the front and Django at the back. 💻💥 I am happy to share my cool story!
+I am passionate about Javascript and React 💻💥
+I am happy to share my cool story!
 DM me at me@patrycja.io  📜🗣 #womanintech